The Ark at Avanti has a Kindergarten for 2, 3 and 4 year olds. Our room is at the end of the Kindergarten block nearest to the school car park.

 Our room is decorated to be calm and welcoming.
 You will see natural materials used for furniture and as play-things.
 Out side children enjoy sliding down the bank, playing in the sand pit, growing plants, mixing up mud and leaves in the mud kitchen and playing make believe.

-In order to keep the Kindergarten viable we are going to have to increase fees from 1st May 2021 to £6.65 per hour for any hours additional to your funding.
-Lunches will increase to £2.75.
+At Avanti from 1st May 2022 we will be increasing fees to £7.20 per hour for any hours additional to funding.
+Lunches will increase to £3.00.

 We follow the Early Years Foundation Stage Framework which is a document that sets the standards for learning, development and care of children from birth to five years of age.